Quantum metrology with linear Lie algebra parameterisations

 A \emph{Lie algebra} consists of linear combinations of a basis set, where the commutator of any two elements is a linear combination of basis elements.
-For example, the set with basis $\{x,p\}$ is not a Lie algebra, since the commutator $[x,p]$ is $i\hbar$, which cannot be expressed as a linear combination of $x$ and $p$.
-However the set $\{1,x,p\}$ forms a basis for a Lie algebra.
+For example, the set of linear combinations of $\{x,p\}$ is not a Lie algebra, since the commutator $[x,p]$ is $i\hbar$, which cannot be expressed as a linear combination of $x$ and $p$.
+However, the set of linear combinations of $\{1,x,p\}$ is a Lie algebra.
 Since there are three elements in the basis, we say that this is three-dimensional.
-One of the key features of quantum mechanics is the appearance of commutators.
+The appearance of commutators is one of the key features of quantum mechanics.
 It is thus not surprising that Lie algebras can shed light on quantum dynamics.

 We define the \emph{Lie algebra generated by a Hamiltonian} to be the smallest Lie algebra containing all the operators of the Hamiltonian.
 We can construct this by taking the set of operators in the Hamiltonian and adding to this all operators that can be generated by taking commutators.
 For example, suppose we are given a Hamiltonian $H=\alpha\sigma_x+\beta\sigma_y$, where $\alpha,\beta$ are real constants and $\sigma_x,\sigma_y$ the Pauli operators.
 The set of operators in this Hamiltonian is $\{\sigma_x,\sigma_y\}$.
 Taking the commutator we find $[\sigma_x,\sigma_y]=2i\sigma_z$.
 Adding this to the set we get $\{\sigma_x,\sigma_y,\sigma_z\}$.
 This new set is \emph{closed under the commutator}, meaning no new operators can be created by taking commutators.
 It is therefore a Lie algebra.